-In 2018, you are employed simultaneously by Parish A and by Parish B and are paid by each parish.
-You are a plan participant and receiving a contribution from Parish A. In 2018, you are expected to work 800 hours for Parish A and you are expected to work 400 hours for Parish B. For 2018, Parish A will make a contribution to the Plan on your behalf, based on your compensation from Parish A. Parish B will not make a contribution on your behalf because you are not expected to complete 1000 hours of service for Parish B.
+You are employed simultaneously by Parish A and by Parish B and are paid by each parish.
+You are expected to work 1,000 hours for Parish A and you are expected to work 400 hours for Parish B. If you are not already a plan participant, you will become a plan participant because you worked at least 1,000 hours for a single parish, Parish A during the Plan Year.
+Parish A will make a contribution to the Plan on your behalf, based on your compensation from Parish A. Parish B will not make a contribution on your behalf because you are not expected to complete 1,000 hours of service for Parish B.

-If, however, you are expected to work 800 hours for Parish A and 400 hours for Parish B and you have an employment agreement which provides that all compensation is paid through one parish, then that parish will make a contribution to the Plan on your behalf.
+If, however, you are expected to work 1,000 hours for Parish A and 400 hours for Parish B and you have an employment agreement which provides that all compensation is paid through one parish, then that parish will make a contribution to the Plan on your behalf.
 That contribution will be based on your total compensation since it is paid through one parish.